-It was probably 15 years ago that the tour operator that I then worked for started to sell the principle hotel on the island – the Hotel Jardin Tecina.
-I remember the hotels sales team coming over to visit our offices and to make a presentation.
+It was probably 15 years ago that the tour operator that I then worked for started to sell the principal hotel on the island – the Hotel Jardin Tecina.
+I remember the hotel’s sales team coming over to visit our offices and make a presentation.

-Then just a couple of years ago when I was considering some options for a weeks break to recharge and unwind I once again considered the Jardin Tecina however it was just my bad luck that this time my dates coincided with the hotel being closed for some renovations.
+Then just a couple of years ago when I was considering some options for a week’s break to recharge and unwind I once again considered the Jardin Tecina however it was just my bad luck that this time my dates coincided with the hotel being closed for some renovations.

-A Perception Changed…
+A Perception Changed

-Seven years ago I had never visited the Canary Islands.
+Seven years ago I had never visited the Spanish Canary Islands.
 It was not on my radar, I was not a beach person and I avoided what I considered to be holiday destinations.
 A visit to La Gomera changed that perception.

 Just a 45 minute fast ferry crossing (www.fredolsen.es) takes you from the bustle of Tenerife to the tranquillity and spectacular scenery of San Sebastián de la Gomera.
 On route make sure you look out for dolphins and whales from the ferry or take a boat trip out to see them swimming in the Atlantic.

-La Gomera, a biosphere, is a small volcanic island of 378 km2 with a population of around 23,000 inhabitants and boasts the ideal all year-round destination with an average temperature of 23°.
+La Gomera, a biosphere, is a small volcanic island of 378 km2 with a population of around 23,000 inhabitants and boasts the ideal all-year-round destination with an average temperature of 23°.

 Stunning Landscapes & Tranquility

-The capital of San Sebastián de la Gomera reflects the island Maritime history and it was from here that Columbus made his last land stop before heading off to discover the New World.
+The capital of San Sebastián de la Gomera reflects the island’s Maritime history and it was from here that Columbus made his last land stop before heading off to discover the New World.
 La Torre del Conde (The Count’s Tower) is a medieval military fort and the oldest building in La Gomera.
-The volcanic rock and sand beach at La Cueva is sheltered by an artificial reef which calms the sea.
+The volcanic rock and sand beach at La Cueva is sheltered by an artificial reef that calms the sea.
 Look for the Olympic Torch which visited the island on its way to Mexico City in 1968.

 The many signposted Miradors all offer great photographic opportunities.
 The Mirador de Vallehermoso and the Mirador de Igualero, particularly, provide spectacular views.

-Mines a Sea & Volcano View…
+Sea & Volcano View

 The best views of Mt.
 Teide on the island of Tenerife are also to be found in La Gomera.
-If you are fortunate to get a low cloud day if offers the opportunity for some unforgettable views and photographs.
+If you are fortunate to get a low cloud day it offers the opportunity for some unforgettable views and photographs.

 The Mirador Morro de Agando on a clear day offers Mt.
 Teide in the background, great views of Garajonay on one side and on the other the Benhijigua reserve and the Los Roques Natural Monument.
 Some very good walks are signposted around the area.

 The island is a walkers’ paradise with over 40 walks and 600km of paths chartering different terrain and differing degrees of difficulty.
 Discover laurisilva forests, by way of its vast palm groves, to the impressive ravines and cliffs overlooking the sea.
-A network of paths covers the whole island and lets you explore its most extraordinary spots especially the Parque Nacional de Garajonay (a UNESCO World Heritage Site) a leafy mass of prehistoric vegetation.
-Wear warm clothes as the forest has a varying range of temperature.
+A network of paths covers the whole island and lets you explore its most extraordinary spots, especially the Parque Nacional de Garajonay (a UNESCO World Heritage Site) a leafy mass of prehistoric vegetation.
+Wear warm clothes as the forest has a varying range of temperatures.

 Bird Watchers and horticulturists are also in for a treat on the island.
 Bolle’s and Laurel Pigeons, Corey Shearwater are to be found.
 The Hotel Jardín Tecina has over 50 plants that are not native to the island and is also home to the award-winning Eco Finca Tecina – a 100% organic garden.

-Exploring Local Life…
+Exploring Local Life

 Hiring a car gives you an opportunity to explore the whole island.
 Valle Gran Rey has lots of nooks and crannies to explore.
-The tiny hamlets, the villages like Vallehermoso and towns like San Sebastian de la Gomera offer picturesque exploration.
-Check for local festivals, experience the dance of the drum or visit Los Chorros De Epina and benefit from good fortune and love.
+The tiny hamlets, the villages like Vallehermoso, and towns like San Sebastian de la Gomera offer picturesque exploration.
+Check for local festivals, experience the dance of the drum, or visit Los Chorros De Epina and benefit from good fortune and love.
 The Shepherd’s leap is a traditional way to move between the rocks and steep terrain (not one to be tried by the amateur).

-I like the secluded black sand beaches, the craft shops and the many bars and restaurants serving local delicacies.
+I like the secluded black sand beaches, the craft shops, and the many bars and restaurants serving local delicacies.
 Whilst tourism is the main business of the island it is not mass tourism.
-In every bar or restaurant you will find local people and a place not just full of tourists.
-This lack of mass tourism, the rugged, unspoiled landscape and the mild climate are some of the major reasons why the island is perfect for holidays.
+In every bar or restaurant, you will find local people and a place not just full of tourists.
+This lack of mass tourism, the rugged, unspoiled landscape, and the mild climate are some of the major reasons why the island is perfect for holidays.

-From Simple Homes to Golfing Resorts…
+From Simple Homes to Golfing Resorts

-The golf course was designed by Donald Steel and was host of the 2015 European Challenge Tour.
+The golf course was designed by Donald Steel and was the host of the 2015 European Challenge Tour.
 The par 71 – 18 hole course offers stunning views of Mt.
 Teide and offers the backdrop of the Atlantic Ocean.
-The hotels Eco Finca Tecina, an organic garden supplies fruit and vegetables to the hotel.
+The hotels Eco Finca Tecina, an organic garden that supplies fruit and vegetables to the hotel.

-Relax & Recharge …
+Relax & Recharge

 The island has something for everyone (unless your holidays are all about designer shopping).
-I use my time there to recharge with a little walking, checking out the great views, practicing my Spanish and swimming in the sea.
+I use my time there to recharge with a little walking, checking out the great views, practicing my Spanish, and swimming in the sea.
 I usually stay at the Hotel Jardín Tecina and enjoy their many facilities.

-With five swimming pools there is always the opportunity for a swim.
-The Ahemon Spa offers, delightful views of the Atlantic Ocean, Tenerife and the hotel banana plantation.
+With five swimming pools, there is always the opportunity for a swim.
+The Ahemon Spa offers delightful views of the Atlantic Ocean, Tenerife, and the hotel banana plantation.
 It is also a great place to enjoy a cocktail whilst sunbathing or sampling the many heated pools and jets of refreshing water.
 The table tennis tables are frequently visited as on occasion are the Tennis Courts.
 The 19th hole of the Golf Course is visited on a lazy stroll to the beach and a perfect midway point to recuperate from any strenuous walking.
 Breakfast on the terrace looking out over Playa de Santiago whilst eating fresh papaya is an ideal way to start the day!